 Before you can install or set up a WordPress site or blog, you will need to register a domain name.

-Although WordPress provides both a “hosted” and a “self-hosted” option, we recommend that you consider choosing the self-hosted option for setting up a WordPress site or blog.
+Although WordPress offers users both a “hosted” and a “self-hosted” option, we recommend choosing the self-hosted option for setting up a WordPress-powered site or blog.
 This gives you complete control of your own presence and requires having your own domain name.

 We explain the main differences between the “hosted” vs the “self-hosted” WordPress options in more detail in this tutorial: